 Focus on those things you can control or influence.

 Don’t worry about the things you can’t.
 (Here is some help for dealing with feelings of helplessness or hopelessness).

-B. Claim Your Power By Clarifying Your Values
+C. Claim Your Power By Clarifying Your Values

 Do this exercise and put the last 5 values on your Power Board.